-Another thing I do on my hour journey to my office is to listen to podcasts – especially marketing-centric podcasts, and marketing books via Audible.
+Another thing I do on my hour long journey to my office is to listen to podcasts – especially marketing-centric podcasts, and marketing books via Audible.
 Remember; learning never stops.
 If you think you’ve learnt it all, fall to your knees, look up to the heavens and shout ‘death take me’, cause you’re no use to anyone down here on earth.

 The ups and the downs

 In my time as a marketer, I’ve learned from the very best there is.